muskangillpvt/Ecommerce/README.md

 4. Run the development server - npm start

 Future Improvements -
-User Authentication
+User Authentication,
-Wishlist Feature
+Wishlist Feature,
-Payment Gateway Integration
+Payment Gateway Integration,
-Backend Integration (Node.js / Express / MongoDB)
+Backend Integration (Node.js / Express / MongoDB),
-Order History Page
+Order History Page, and
-Admin Dashboard
+Admin Dashboard.

 Feedback
 If you have any feedback or suggestions, feel free to reach out.